 Please Listen to Our Podcast

-Please listen to our podcast, now syndicated on ReachMD.com, and share; download; and rate us on iTunes (5 stars, of course!).
+Please listen to our podcast, now on iTunes, and syndicated on ReachMD.com, Stitcher, and Libsyn.
+Wherever you listen to us, please share; download; and rate us on (5 stars, of course!).

 Repurposing your content simply means recycling content, reworking it into other formats, and offering it again.
 One piece of content can be offered in many different ways, and there are many methods for doing this efficiently.
 Here are some ideas for you to consider: